E-Invoicing for UAE Free Zone Companies: Are You Exempt?

 - UBL 2.1 Generation: Creates compliant invoices automatically

-- Peppol Routing: Sends invoices through Peppol to customers automatically
+- Peppol Routing: Prepares invoices for routing through Peppol to customers

 - Multi-Currency Support: Handles AED, USD, and other currencies